Constitutional Union Party (United States): Aftermath

 Constitutional Unionists were influential in the Wheeling Convention, which led to the creation of the Union loyalist state of West Virginia, as well as in the declaration of the Kentucky General Assembly for the Union and winning Congressional elections in Kentucky and Maryland in June.
-Many border state Constitutional Unionists, including John Marshall Harlan, joined unionist parties that sprung up during the war.
-In Missouri, many of the party joined the new Unconditional Union Party headed by Francis P. Blair, Jr. and remained active in that state's efforts to remain in the Union by overthrowing the elected government of Claiborne Jackson.
+Many border state Constitutional Unionists, including John Marshall Harlan, joined Union parties that sprung up during the war.
+In Missouri, many of the party supported the Unconditional Union ticket organized by Francis P. Blair Jr. and remained active in that state's efforts to remain in the Union by overthrowing the elected government of Claiborne Jackson.
 Everett supported the Union and in 1863 gave a speech at Gettysburg before Lincoln's famous Gettysburg Address.

 During Reconstruction, former Whigs and Constitutional Unionists constituted a majority of the scalawags (white members of the Republican Party) in almost every state in the South, joining the Republican Party at a higher rate than pre-war Democrats.
 Some of these scalawags continued to identify primarily as Whigs as late as the 1890s.